paylike/currencies/README.md

 ## Usage

-Make sure to tag any dependency on this library with the current version to ensure future installs of your application will work.
+Pin the dependency to the current version branch to ensure future installs of your application will work.
 Like so:

 ```json
 "dependencies": {